VelocityMarket/pricegeth/README.md

 ## Historical Data

 There are different ways to fetch all the data from PriceGeth.
-One example using [web3.py](https://github.com/pipermerriam/web3.py) is included in this repo under `Misc` directory.
+Although it's possible to do the same in Solidity within any smart-contract, Here's one example using [web3.py](https://github.com/pipermerriam/web3.py) is included in this repo under `Misc` directory.

 All you need is to run an Ethereum testnet RPC server.